-Public Service Loan Forgiveness (PSLF): How You Qualify and Why You Shouldn’t Count on It
+Public Service Loan Forgiveness (PSLF): How You Qualify and Whether or Not to Count on It

 What Is Student Loan Forgiveness?

 Public Service Loan Forgiveness (PSLF) provides welcome relief from student loan debt for students choosing a career in public service.

 No matter what level of debt they have, the remaining balance can be forgiven after 10 years (120 months) of on-time payments that are considered by the government to be affordable for their income level.
 Student loan forgiveness occurs after 10 years and not sooner.

 What Types of Jobs Qualify for Public Service Loan Forgiveness?

 When a student finishes college and gets a job, it’s not so much the job, but the employer that matters as qualifying for Public Service Loan Forgiveness.

 They will need to work for a “qualifying employer.”

 That is, a government organization at any level (federal, state, local, or tribal), a 501c3 non profit, or even a company with a government contract.